netscaler/netscaler-k8s-ingress-controller/docs/crds/HTTPRoute.md

 - HTTP method based routing
 - Routing using Citrix ADC policy expressions

 You can define one or more rules as part of an HTTPRoute object with each rule acts as a matching criteria for routing.
 An action is defined for each rule when the matching criteria is met for the incoming HTTP request.
+An action could be one of 'backend' in which the traffic is load balanced to the backend service or 'redirect' where the redirect response is sent back to the client.
+'Backend' action creates Content switching policies in ADC and 'redirect' action creates responder policies in ADC.

 There are three different ways of matching criteria as explained in the following table: